dkhalanskyjb/journal/JOURNAL.md

 editors.
 At least they're an order of magnitude more performant than IDEA, and when IDEA is broken, there are literally no downsides.

+Also, it's a good opportunity to check out the Kotlin language server.
+Unfortunately, in the Helix editor, it simply silently doesn't work, despite `hx --health kotlin` saying that it did found the language server.
+Kakoune also doesn't work, but I don't understand why.

+Ok, after following <https://github.com/mawww/kakoune-lsp#troubleshooting>, I managed to arrive at a configuration that works at least better than IDEA.
+I can now go to definition!